 Data Files and Other Information

-Codebook.pdf—code values for each variable in the SOFR.sas7bdat data file
+SOFR codebook.pdf—code values for each variable in the SOFR.sas7bdat data file.

 Need to add some codebook information for the variables on the file.
 Otherwise—mass confusion.
 Note that some have been imputed—CHANGE THE LABELS OF THOSE

+RCCPDS57 codebook.pdf—code values for each variable in the RCCPDS57.sas7bdat data file.

 Annotated questionnaire.pdf—The survey questionnaire with annotations showing variable names and code values for all questions.
 Note that the data file for this project contains only a subset of the questions in the survey.
 Also, some questions have been recoded to have different names and fewer values in the data file than are on the questionnaire.

 SOFR.sas7bdat—edited data file from the survey in SAS version 9 format.
 The same data is in the SAS transport file, SOFR.xpt.